ShadewG/discord-scheduler/DISCORD_COMMANDS.md

 If you have administrator permissions on the server, you can use the `/register` command to re-register all slash commands for the current server.

+### Automatic Registration on Railway

+When running on Railway, the bot will now automatically register all slash commands on startup:

+1. Global registration: Commands will be registered globally (visible in all servers within 1 hour)
+2. Guild registration: Commands will also be registered on up to 5 individual servers (visible immediately)

+This ensures that new commands are always available after deploying to Railway without any manual steps.

 ## Persisting Data Between Deployments

 The bot stores various data locally, including Notion watchers, which can be lost between deployments when using services like Railway.